 Four to six months into the year, the theme is usually fairly obvious.

-I struggled with letting the good times end, to the point where I’d start thinking about the ending of a good moment while I was still in it. **Good time destroyed**
+When I was younger, I avoided the bad times.
+In my late 20s, and especially 30s, I started to embrace the ups and downs.
+I struggled with letting the good times end, to the point where I’d start thinking about the ending of a good moment or time while I was still having a good time….

 We moved to Cumberland, and have spent more time on the ocean this year then ever in our lives.
 We’re closer to the actual tide, and “The Tide” theme is complete with this imagery.
-It was a big move, and it was a lot of work.

 My best friend / co-worker was born near the ocean, on the opposite side of the country, in P.E.I.
-He always loved it there.
-When he was at the ocean, he took it all in.
-He loved the breeze, the sand, and he was incredibly social with the crowds.
+He always loved it there, and when he was at the ocean, he took it all in.

 I was truly inspired by my best friend.
 He came in quietly, like The Tide, always reliable, always present.